JerBouma/ThePassiveInvestor/README.md

 Projects are bound to have (small) errors and can always be improved.
 Therefore, I highly encourage you to submit issues and create pull requests to improve the program and/or the spreadsheet.

 ## Disclaimer
 While the program allows you to make financial decisions more easily, it explicitely <i>does not</i> make the decisions for you.
-Therefore, these decisions remain your own and I am <u>not</u> responsible for any losses (or gains) made.
+Therefore, these decisions remain your own and I am not responsible for any losses (or gains) made.